-Driftwood had a special place in my life as it took me to a time where I started to contemplate on why people were so easy on following other people’s way of life, drifted in the ever-changing mainstream.
+Driftwood had a special place in my life as it took me to a time when I started to contemplate on why people were so easy on following other people’s way of life and drifted into the ever-changing mainstream.
 It even inspired me to write short poetry 18 years ago, to criticise how students at my college were slowly becoming more religiously conservative.

 Apart from “Closer”, another song from “The Boy With No Name” was “My Eyes”.
 Unfortunately, they did not play “Selfish Jean”, although I must admit the song would’ve been sort of out of theme compared to the rest of the setlist.

 The highlight of their performance was probably the acoustic version of “Flowers In The Window” when the four of them gathered by Fran’s side and sang together.
 Even Andy played the guitar around Fran’s arms – awwww..

 Another highlight was when they played “Why Does It Always Rain On Me?” and everybody in the audience just started singing.
 It felt so magical.

 The final two songs were again from The Man Who: “Slide Show” and “Turn”.
 I just could not be happier.
 “Slide Show” is the final track, with a hidden track called “Blue Flashing Light”.
 I remember that Elang of Polyester Embassy is a Travis fan and he wrote a song with the same title.
 I bet he was among the crowd somewhere.

 They merely played for an hour with a total of 13 songs.
 We really wished that they had played more!
 But it was still a very euphoric night for us and we all came home with big smiles on our faces.

 The Monday after I made a playlist from their Jakarta setlist on Spotify, as you can see below: